OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`disjoint sets`.
       It is the process of moving upwards in a tree to find the tree's root.

+   Finite State Machine
+   FSM
+   State Machine
+      Any abstract state machine, generally represented as a graph where the nodes are the :term:`states <state>`, and the edges represent transitions between nodes that take place when the machine is in that node (state) and sees an appropriate input.
+      See, as an example, :term:`Deterministic Finite Automata`.

    first fit
       In a :term:`memory manager`, first fit is a :term:`heuristic`